 The Londonderry Rail Trail is a cooperative effort between Londonderry Trailways and the Town of Londonderry to complete 6 miles of trail on the abandoned rail corridor that runs through North Londonderry.
-This project started in earnest around 2012 and 3.2 of the 6 miles are now completed!
+This project started in earnest in 2013 and 3.5 of the 6 miles are completed and another 2 miles are funded!
 The goal is to create a multi-use recreational path that enhances the quality of life for Southern New Hampshire residents and provides opportunities for economic development in the town of Londonderry.

 This trail will link directly to both the Derry & Manchester Rail Trails and be part of the 20 mile project known as the Granite State Rail Trail, that runs from Salem north to Windham, Derry, Londonderry & Manchester.
 Currently more the 11 of the 20 miles are completed.

 Where is it, and where can I park?

 There are 3 good places to park in Londonderry.

 - North Elementary School, 19 Sanborn Rd, Londonderry, NH (when school is not in session!)